 \section{Abstract}

-We sum multivariate generating functions composed of mixtures of Chebyshev polynomials of the first and second kind.
-That is, we find closed form of expressions of the type $\sum_{j\geq 0}\rho ^{j}\prod_{m=1}^{k}T_{j+t_{m}}(x_{m})\prod_{m=k+1}^{n+k}U_{j+t_{m}}(x_{m}),$ for different integers $t_{m},$ $m=1,...,n+k.$ We also sum Kibble-Slepian formula of $n$ variables with Hermite polynomials replaced by Chebyshev polynomials of the first and the second kind.
-In all those cases that were considered, the obtained closed forms are rational functions with positive denominators.
-We perform all these calculations basically in order to simplify certain multivariate integrals or to obtain multivariate distribution having compact support as well as for pure curiosity.
-We also hope that the obtained formulae will be useful in the so-called free probability.
-We expect also that the obtained results would inspire further research and generalizations.
-In particular that following methods presented in this paper one would be able to obtain formulae for the so called $q-$ Hermite polynomials.
-All those hopes are based on the observation that the Chebyshev polynomials of the second kind considered here are the $q$-Hermite polynomials for $q=0$.
+We sum multivariate generating functions composed of products of Chebyshev polynomials of the first and the second kind.
+That is, we find closed forms of expressions of the type $\sum_{j\geq0}\rho^{j}\prod_{m=1}^{k}T_{j+t_{m}} (x_{m})\prod_{m=k+1}^{n+k}U_{j+t_{m}}(x_{m}),$ for different integers $t_{m},$ $m=1,...,n+k.$ We also find a Kibble-Slepian formula of $n$ variables with Hermite polynomials replaced by Chebyshev polynomials of the first or the second kind.
+In all the considered cases, the obtained closed forms are rational functions with positive denominators.
+We show how to apply the obtained results to integrate some rational funtions or sum some related series of Chebyshev polynomials.
+We hope that the obtained formulae will be useful in the so-called free probability.
+We expect also that the obtained results should inspire further research and generalizations.
+In particular, that, following methods presented in this paper, one would be able to obtain similar formulae for the so-called $q-$Hermite polynomials.
+Since the Chebyshev polynomials of the second kind considered here are the $q$-Hermite polynomials for $q=0$.
 We have applied these methods in the one- and two-dimensional cases and were able to obtain nontrivial identities concerning $q-$Hermite polynomials.